labmlai/app/readme.md

 ### Notable Features

 * **Mobile first design:** web version, that gives you a great mobile experience on a mobile browser.
-* **Model Gradients, Activations and Parameters:** Now you can track and compare these indicators independently.
+* **Model Gradients, Activations and Parameters:** Track and compare these indicators independently.
 We provide a separate analysis for each of the indicator types.
 * **Summary and Detail Views:** Summary views would help you to quickly scan and understand your model progress.
 You can use detail views for more in-depth analysis.
 * **Track only what you need:** You can pick and save the indicators that you want to track in the detail view.
 This would give you a customised summary view where you can focus on specific model indicators.
 * **Standard ouptut:** Check the terminal output from your mobile.
 No need to SSH.